Deploy NemoClaw to a Remote GPU Instance

 Monitor the Remote Sandbox

-SSH to the instance and run the OpenShell TUI to monitor activity and approve network requests:
+Connect to the instance with SSH and run the OpenShell TUI on the remote VM to monitor activity and approve network requests:

 Verify Inference

-Run a test agent prompt inside the remote sandbox:
+Run a test agent prompt from the remote VM host:

 Remote Dashboard Access